Every day life for a police constable (PC) presents a new challenge, dealing with different situations and maintaining order.

 Through our constant support and dedicated police training school we'll prepare you for it all and set you on your way to becoming #MoreThanTheBadge - a Kent Police Officer.

 No matter where you're from or what your background or beliefs may be, there is a place for you in our ranks.
-We want to hear from those who have the ability to earn trust and respect from others and who hold the same important values as we do.
+We want to hear from those who have the ability to earn trust and respect from others and who hold the same important values as we do as detailed in our mission and priorities.

-Hear from some of our officers below and take a look at some of the work we deal with.
+Hear from some of our officers below and take a look at some of the work we do.

 If you want to know more about the work of some of our specialist teams and different departments, or hear from more of our serving officers, see the latest updates from our social media channels - you'll find them in the footer.